rodhfr/intelcpu-amdgpu-passthrough/README.md

 kernelstub.Installer : INFO     Backing up old kernel kernelstub.Installer : INFO     No old kernel found, skipping
 ```
-The missing modules from amdgpu is due to the modern amd graphics cards using the open-source version of the driver instead of the old and deprecated amdgpu private driver.
+The missing modules from amdgpu is due to the modern amd graphics cards using the open-source version of the driver instead of the old and deprecated amdgpu proprietary driver.

 To update the config.